Closed on December 25, 2022 and January 1, 2023.

 Let yourself be surprised and moved by this special and unique place!

-Considering the smallness of the place, the guided tours are organised for groups of a maximum of six people and by reservation only.
+Considering the smallness of the place, the guided tours are organised for groups and individuals with a maximum of six people and by reservation only.

 - Under 12: free

-Please book your guided tour of Maurice Ravel’s Museum House or that of the village online.
+Please book your guided tour of Maurice Ravel’s Museum House or that of the village by email or telephone.
 For more information contact the Tourism and Heritage Office at email@example.com

 MAURICE RAVEL’S DAYS

 Thanks to the association that organises Maurice Ravel’s Days, Montfort L’ Amaury and some other surrounding villages are immersed in his musical universe through different concerts every year.

 Maurice Ravel and Montfort L’ Amaury

 The association called ‘Maurice Ravel and Montfort L’ Amaury’ raises money for the restoration of “Le Belvédère” which is the name of Ravel’s house.

 Registered office: 5 rue Maurice Ravel, 78490 Montfort L’ Amaury